akirak/vite-plugin-genql/README.md

 };
 ```

-By default, the plugin regenerates your types in the following events, but you
+By default, the plugin regenerates your types in the following events:
-can tweak it by overriding the fields in `events`:

 - When the entire project is built (`onBuild`)
+- When the schema file is updated (`onFileChange`)

+The following events are disabled by default:

 - When the server starts (`onServerStart`)
-- When the schema file is updated (`onFileChange`)

-You can set extra options for Genql in `config`.
+You can set extra options for Genql via `config`.